-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Scholastic Shooting Sports Foundation, Inc. as of December 31, 2016 and 2015, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Scholastic Shooting Sports Foundation, Inc. as of August 31, 2017 and December 31, 2016, and the changes in its net assets and its cash flows for the eight months ended August 31, 2017 and the year ended December 31, 2016, in accordance with accounting principles generally accepted in the United States of America.